-Livelihoods & Food Security Sustainable Human Settlements Enhancing Safety & Security Advancing Social Cohesion Promoting Youth, Gender and Disability Advocacy & the Advancement of Women Mthonjaneni IDP To expand the provision of municipal services to all The SDF identifies existing service levels and facilities and the interventions below identify off- 101 households in Mthonjaneni in grid services which will assist in providing feasible terms of national standards alternatives.
+Livelihoods & Food Security Sustainable Human Settlements Enhancing Safety & Security Advancing Social Cohesion Promoting Youth, Gender and Disability Advocacy & the Mthonjaneni IDP Advancement of Women To expand the provision of municipal services to all households in Mthonjaneni in terms of national standards The SDF identifies existing service levels and facilities and the interventions below identify offgrid services which will assist in providing feasible alternatives.
 To promote access to community facilities.